emptymalei/baby/book/new_born/index.md

 ## Choose Your Tracking Method

 We can't emphasize enough how important it is choose a convenient method to track your new born's activities.
-People may have great memories but it becomes really hard when we experience sleeping deprivation.
+People may have great memories but it becomes really hard when we experience sleep deprivation.

 !!! tip "Baby Daybook App"